Key takeaways

 Adderall costs depend on several factors, such as the Adderall dosage, drug formulation (immediate-release or extended-release), and health insurance.

-Adderall without insurance costs nearly $14 per tablet for a total monthly cost of $824 for 60, 20 mg tablets.
+Brand-name Adderall without insurance costs more than $14 per tablet for an average monthly cost of $855 for 60, 20 mg tablets.
 The same amount of generic Adderall can cost less than $30 with a SingleCare coupon.

-You can also ask your pharmacist to compare your out-of-pocket insurance or Medicare cost with a SingleCare card.
-The SingleCare card is free to use and can save up to 80% on the cost of your prescription medications.
+You can also ask your pharmacist to compare your out-of-pocket copay with insurance or Medicare to your SingleCare discount.
+SingleCare is free to use and can save up to 80% on the cost of your prescription medications.

 Given the variation in Adderall costs, patients should speak to their doctor about their treatment options, especially if they’re uninsured or have a high insurance copay.
 Doctors may recommend a cheaper alternative to Adderall.